hbctraining/DGE_workshop_salmon_online/lessons/10_FA_over-representation_analysis.md

 -------------------

 *  Determine how functions are attributed to genes using Gene Ontology terms
-*  Understand the theory of how functional enrichment tools yield statistically enriched functions or interactions
+*  Describe the theory of how functional enrichment tools yield statistically enriched functions or interactions
 *  Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
-*  Explore functional analysis tools for over-representation analysis
+*  Identify popular functional analysis tools for over-representation analysis

 # Functional analysis